We can completely reshape our lives - gently and with immense pleasure.

 An undernourished brain is an unhappy brain.
 I can personally vouch for this.
-I was a vibrant lass and in 2002 my best friend who also happened to be my younger sister passed away from Cerebral Malaria while she was living in Sumbawa Indonesia.
+I was a vibrant lass.
+In 2002 my best friend who also happened to be my younger sister passed away from Cerebral Malaria while she was living in Sumbawa Indonesia.
 I flew into Brisbane airport from her funeral only to hear that my lovely hound had passed while i was away.
-Severe grief, a compromised immune system and living in a subtropical region (Northern NSW), I believe, contributed to my arrival in hospital two months later with Viral Meningitis.
+Severe grief and a compromised immune system lead me to my arrival in hospital two months later with Viral Meningitis.
 I was deeply unhappy and let's just say that I was far from well.

 While in hospital, one of the first things I said to myself was, if i make it, I'm not spending another day doing what I think I SHOULD be doing.
 Time to redesign my entire life.
 For now, health ABSOLUTELY had to be my highest priority.